The problem

 I defended scalability of the system using the 80/20 principle:

-• Components were designed to solve the needs of ~80% of pages.
+• Components were designed to cover the needs of most pages.

 06. KEY DECISIONS AND TRADEOFFS